gardener/diki/docs/rulesets/security-hardened-shoot-cluster/ruleset.md

 The supported versions can be found in the used `CloudProfile`.

+### 1003 - Shoot clusters must have the Lakom extension configured. <a id="1003"></a>

+#### Description
+Lakom is an admission controller which implements image signature verification.
+Shoot clusters must have the Lakom extension configured with trusted public keys so that only trusted images are allowed in the cluster.

+#### Fix
+Follow the Lakom extension documentation on how to configure [TrustedKeysResourceName](https://github.com/gardener/gardener-extension-shoot-lakom-service/blob/v0.18.1/docs/usage/shoot-extension.md#trustedkeysresourcename).

 ---

 ### 2000 - Shoot clusters must have anonymous authentication disabled for the Kubernetes API server. <a id="2000"></a>